Home computer: High performance

-From about 1985 the high end of the home computer market began to be dominated by "next generation" home computers using the 16-bit Motorola 68000 chip, which enabled the greatly increased abilities of the Amiga and Atari ST series (in the UK the Sinclair QL was built around the Motorola 68008 with its external 8-bit bus).
+From about 1985, the high end of the home computer market began to be dominated by "next-generation" home computers using the 16-bit Motorola 68000 chip, which enabled the greatly increased abilities of the Amiga and Atari ST series (in the UK, the Sinclair QL was built around the Motorola 68008 with its external 8-bit bus).
 Graphics resolutions approximately doubled to give roughly NTSC-class resolution, and color palettes increased from dozens to hundreds or thousands of colors available.
-The Amiga was built with a custom chipset with dedicated graphics and sound coprocessors for high performance video and audio.
-The Amiga found use as a workstation for desktop video, a first for a standalone computer costing far less than dedicated motion-video processing equipment costing many thousands of dollars.
-Stereo sound became standard for the first time; the Atari ST gained popularity as an affordable alternative for MIDI equipment for the production of music.
+The Amiga was built with a custom chipset with dedicated graphics and sound coprocessors for high-performance video and audio.
+The Amiga found use as a workstation for desktop video, a first for a stand-alone computer, costing far less than dedicated motion-video processing equipment costing many thousands of dollars.
+Stereo sound became standard for the first time; the Amiga has stereo sound, then Acorn Archimedes, and later Atari STe; the earlier Atari ST gained popularity as an affordable alternative for MIDI equipment for the production of music (MIDI supports stereo for all computers, not just the Atari ST that made it popular, MIDI is also possible to use with the Amiga).

 Clock rates on the 68000-based systems were approximately 8 MHz with RAM capacities of 256 kB (for the base Amiga 1000) up to 1024 KB (1 MB, a milestone, first seen on the Atari 1040ST).
-These systems used 3.5" floppy disks from the beginning but 5.25" drives were made available to facilitate data exchange with IBM PC compatibles.
+These systems used 3.5-inch floppy disks from the beginning, but 5.25-inch drives were made available to facilitate data exchange with IBM PC compatibles.
 The Amiga and ST both had GUIs with windowing technology.
-These were inspired by the Apple Macintosh, but at a list price of US$2,495, the Macintosh itself was too expensive for most households.
-The Commodore Amiga in particular had true multitasking capability and unlike all other low-cost computers of the era could run multiple applications in their own windows.
+These were inspired by the Macintosh, but at a list price of US$2,495, the Macintosh itself was too expensive for most households.
+The Amiga in particular had true multitasking capability, and unlike all other low-cost computers of the era, could run multiple applications in their own windows.